Best pillow for side sleepers – tried and tested for side sleeping comfort and support

 The best pillow for a side sleeper is one that allows the head, neck, and spine to rest in perfect alignment.

-When you lay on your side to sleep, your posture should be the same as if you were standing up straight.
-That means you need a pillow that's high enough to tuck between your ear and your shoulder to keep your head lifted without your head being angled up or down.
+When you lie on your side to sleep, your posture should be the same as if you were standing up straight.
+That means that for side sleeping, you need a pillow that's deep enough to fill the gap between your ear and your shoulder, and firm enough that it will keep your head supported during the night without your neck arching up or down.

-This is why finding the best pillow as a side sleeper can be difficult, as our height tends to dictate our shoulder width, meaning one size pillow doesn't fit all.
+However, finding the best pillow for side sleeping can still be tricky, as we each have different shoulder widths and different mattress tensions that affect our ideal pillow height.
 The good news is that as Ideal Home's Sleep Editor, I've spent the past four years testing over fifty pillows (and counting) to track down the very best side sleeping options.

-Overall, the Levitex Sleep Posture Pillow is one of my top choices thanks to its stable support that reduces neck pain and its availability in four different depths to suit all heights of sleepers.
-But, depending on your sleep preferences, there are plenty more options on my shortlist to help you find the perfect fit.
+Overall, the Levitex Sleep Posture Pillow is one of my top choices for side sleepers thanks to its firm filling that offers stable support to the neck.
+It's also available in four different depths to suit side sleepers with differing body frames.
+But, depending on your sleep preferences, there are plenty more options on my shortlist to help you find the perfect fit if you sleep on your side.

 The quick list

 Short on time?
-This quick list is an overview of the very best pillows for side sleepers.
-You'll find more information on each pillow and why I recommend it if you keep on scrolling.
+This quick list is an overview of the very best side sleeping pillows.
+You'll find more information on each pillow and why I recommend it if you continue scrolling.

 Specifications